dialupnoises/GameAnalytics-Processor/README.md

 GameAnalytics exports data as a long list of JSON objects.
 [They offer a Python script for processing these into CSVs](https://gameanalytics.com/docs/item/data-export), but it doesn't work with the latest version of GameAnalytics or Python.
 This repo contains an updated version of that script as well as a script for downloading the exported data in the first place.

 To use these scripts, you'll need some version of Python 3 installed.
+You'll probably also need to `python -m pip install python-dateutil`.

 ## Usage